 Acquisition of real estate or land in the country.
+The purchase of real estate or land in the country, regardless of the price, can be real estate worth, for example, 30,000 euros.
 If the price exceeds 250 thousand USD, the owner can apply for citizenship.
 To confirm the purchase price, you must provide an extract from the register.
 Ownership is reflected in TAPU – a title deed.

 The owner cannot sell or donate the property before the period of 5 years (otherwise has to pay tax).